World’s rich floor it in post-pandemic luxury car rush | Malay Mail

 The rebound for exclusive cars was already underway in the final quarter of 2020 as they reached for their platinum credit cards again, cushioning the pandemic blow by comparison to mass-market manufacturers.

-Annual sales last year at Volkswagen-owned Lamborghini sped past their 2019 record to 7,430 vehicles, driven by the Italian manufacturer’s hefty Urus SUV clocking in at around €200,000 (US$220,000 in the US).
+Annual sales last year at Volkswagen-owned Lamborghini sped past their 2019 record to 7,430 vehicles, driven by the Italian manufacturer’s hefty Urus SUV clocking in at around €200,000 (RM1 million).

 Closed factories meant sales at Ferrari tumbled 10 per cent last year, to 9,119.